 vThis course may be taken either as a 1st year elective or upper-level course, but not both.

-viiThis course may be taken either as a 1st year elective or upper-level course, but not both.
+viThis course may be taken either as a 1st year elective or upper class course, but not both.
 It may not be taken after completion of Copyright, Patent or Trademark Law.

-xiMay be offered as “Taxation of Intellectual Property”
+xMay be offered as “Taxation of Intellectual Property.”

 Intellectual Property Law Concentration